RidhwaanDev/Basar/README.md

-# A OCR workflow tool
+# A OCR workflow tool for Arabic

 #![alt text](https://i.imgur.com/jyEc81a.png)